Positional information readout in $Ca^{2+}$ signaling

-In conclusion, we have shown that the spatial distribution of phosphorylation events determines the site of Ca$^{2+}$ increase best when the Ca$^{2+}$-sensitive kinase requires coactivation by membrane binding.
+In conclusion, we have shown that the spatial distribution of phosphorylation events determines the site of Ca$^{2+}$ increase best when the Ca$^{2+}$ sensitive kinase requires membrane binding for activation.
 In this case, position estimation is optimized if the rate of Ca$^{2+}$ detachment from the kinase is comparable to the phosphorylation rate and if the rate of Ca$^{2+}$ loss from the system is maximal.
-This finding offers a possible explanation, why cPKCs activate processes of intracellular Ca$^{2+}$ removal~\cite{Lipp:2011bh}.
-Furthermore, accuracy typically increases for increasing Ca$^{2+}$ detachment rates, but as soon as it is of the same order as the phosphorylation rate, gains in accuracy are minimal or accuracy is even decreasing.
-In line with this finding, for PKC$\alpha$ the Ca$^{2+}$ detachment rate is about 5 times that of the phosphorylation rate~\cite{Nalefski:2001wy}.
-We also demonstrated that the error in position determination through Ca$^{2+}$ puffs can show a different parameter dependence than for individual Ca$^{2+}$.
-This effect might even be enhanced in the case of cPKCs, which have been shown to form clusters on the cell membrane~\cite{Bonny:2016em,Swanson:2016jj}.
-It will be most interesting to explore in the future how our findings impact the specificity of cPKC signaling through the putative mechanism of cPKC localization.
+We note that, for PKC$\alpha$, the Ca$^{2+}$ detachment rate is about 5 times that of the phosphorylation rate~\cite{Nalefski:2001wy}.
+Using experimental values for the various parameters, $D_C\approx500~\mu$m$^2$/s~\cite{Donahue:1987jx}, $D_K\approx10~\mu$m$^2$/s~\cite{Schaefer:2001fp}, $\nu_p\approx2$/s, $\nu_d\approx20$/s~\cite{Nalefski:2001wy}, and $\nu_l\approx40/s$~\cite{Smith:1998gg}, we find that the estimation error for PKC$\alpha$ and a single Ca$^{2+}$ ion is $\ell_\mathrm{PKC}^2\approx50\mu$m$^2$.
+This value decreases with increasing number of Ca$^{2+}$ ions in a puff.

+In living cells there is always a background of Ca$^{2+}$ present, which can compromise the accuracy of the detection process of a localized stimulus.
+In presence of background phosphorylation, the dependence of the error on parameters can change qualitatively.
+Notably, an increase of the Ca$^{2+}$ detachment rate $\nu_d$, which often leads to an increase of the accuracy in absence of background phosphorylation, Fig.~\ref{fig:parameterDependence}c,d, will lead to an increase of the error in its presence~[LongArticle].
+The implementation of a threshold, such that only phosphorylation levels above the one induced by the background lead to a cell response, could at least partly remedy the detrimental effects of background phosphorylation.
+A full discussion of the effects of background phosphorylation on reading out localized Ca$^{2+}$ signals requires probably to consider a specific cell response.

+In future work, it will be interesting to consider aspects not accounted for in the present analysis.
+For example, cPKC$\alpha$ needs to bind to DAG for activation and forms clusters on the cell membrane~\cite{Bonny:2016em,Swanson:2016jj}.
+Also processes that are further "downstream" of target-protein phosphorylation like the diffusion of target proteins or actin-filament polymerization will affect the localization of the cell response.
+These studies should probably be restricted to specific processes, like the growth and maturation of a dendritic spine into a synapse.
+Our analysis, however, presents a general lower bound on the achievable accuracy.